autocrypt/autocrypt/doc/level1.rst

 Secret key protection at rest
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The MUA SHOULD NOT protect the secret key with a password.
-All
+The MUA MAY protect the secret key with a password, But it SHOULD NOT
+require the user to enter it each time they send or receive a mail.
-encrypted outgoing messages MUST be signed, which would require the
+All encrypted outgoing messages MUST be signed.
+If the user has to
-user to enter the password for both reading and sending mail.
-This
+enter the password for both reading and sending mail, this introduces
-introduces too much friction to become part of a routine daily workflow.
+too much friction to become part of a routine daily workflow.

 Protection of the user's keys at rest and other files is achieved more
 easily and securely with full-disk encryption.